FAQ

 Do I need to take the TEAS test for the LPN Advanced Placement application?

 No. For the LPN Advanced Placement, either proof of passing a PN predictor test or verification of licensure within the last year is required.
-Please see the Advanced Placement page or the Exam Lab page for more information.
+Please see the Advanced Placement page or the Testing Center page for more information.

 I already have a prior degree, is there any way to accelerate the program?